xjiang-hnu/EIGNN/README.md

 ### Steps to Reproduce:

 1. **Downloaded the Raw Dataset**: Download the original dataset from GlassBench.
 2. **Set the Path**: Open the provided Colab notebook and ensure all necessary dependencies are installed.
 Set the root path for the Raw dataset.
-Set the model path for the code.
+Set the code path for the [model](https://github.com/xjiang-hnu/EIGNN/tree/main/model).
 3. **Load the Model Checkpoint**: Navigate to the section where the model checkpoint is loaded.
 4. **Run the Code**: Execute the provided code to load the provied trained model and run the testing code to verify the results.

+## Results in the paper

+The results for Fig.3, Fi.4 and Fig.5 can be found in [Results floader](https://github.com/xjiang-hnu/EIGNN/tree/main/results).